Daniela Ceballos

-Daniela Alejandra Ceballos Gallegos (born 30 January 1993) is a Chilean professional footballer who plays as a left-back for Deportes Antofagasta in the Campeonato Nacional Fútbol Femenino.
+Daniela Alejandra Ceballos Gallegos (born 30 January 1993) is a Chilean professional footballer who plays as a left-back.

 Club career

 Born in Temuco, Chile, Ceballos began playing at amateur level in neighbourhoods from Padre Las Casas at the age of fifteen.
 She then joined Unión Temuco, and began her senior career with Deportes Temuco in 2011, after Unión Temuco folded.

 On 29 July 2019, Ceballos joined Ecuadorian club Delfín SC on a permanent deal, alongside fellow Chilean Viviana Torres.
 However, both players returned to Chile just a few months later, with Ceballos subsequently joining Universidad de Concepción.

 At the end of the 2021 season, she was selected in the Campeonato Nacional Fútbol Femenino's Ideal Team.

 On 11 March 2023, Ceballos became one of the eleven footballers who signed their first professional contracts with Universidad de Concepción.
 In January 2024, she announced the end of her stint with the club after forty seven matches with four goals.

 On 26 February 2024, Ceballos signed with fellow Chilean side Deportes Antofagasta.
+The next two years, she played for Deportes Recoleta and Deportes Temuco.